REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 So they began to canvass.

-And none of them at the time were able to identify her as being seen there in their cabs or on the buses.
+They checked the hospitals, they checked cab companies, bus companies, and none of them at the time were able to identify her as being seen there in their cabs or on the buses.

-Her doctor was contacted as well, who worked up at the area, and he indicated that he hadn't seen her since a previa visit back in March.
+Her doctor was contacted as well, who worked up at the area, and he indicated that he hadn't seen her since since a previa visit back in March.

-After that, police went door to door in Vilane's neighborhood, showing residents her photo and asking if anyone had seen her the day before.
+After that, police went door to door in Vilaine's neighborhood, showing residents her photo and asking if anyone had seen her the day before.
+But with that, too, they came up empty.

 By May 7th, when Villain had been missing for two days, her parents had driven down from Montana to Salt Lake City.

-And when they sat down with Salt Lake PD, PD, there were a few things the family thought were critical for officers to understand about Vilaine.
+And when they sat down with Salt Lake PD, there were a few things the family thought were critical for officers to understand about Vilaine.

 So it was their general consensus would have never gotten into a vehicle, whether by force or fear without putting up a tremendous struggle.
+They stated that she's not intimidated easily.

-They also felt as though she would never solicit rides or acting in any other carefree manner.
+She was very athletic.
+They also felt as though she would never solicit rights or acting in any other carefree manner.

 They indicated she was not a wild type of girl.

-In fact, that she was the complete opposite as being rather reserved reserved and shy around people she didn't know really well.
+In fact, that she was the complete opposite as being rather reserved and shy around people she didn't know really well.

 Vilaine's friends all said the same thing too.
+Even her ex, Scott, agreed.

 And speaking of Scott, even though they had spoken to him briefly already, they thought maybe talking to him again would give them some more insight into Vilaine's life since he was possibly the person who knew her best.